 For businesses great and small, shipping remains a major component of the logistics process.
-Generally, there are two good options for those looking to ship product in bulk: LTL and FTL.
+Generally, there are two good options for those looking to ship products in bulk: LTL and FTL.
 Keep reading to find out the differences between LTL and FTL, then contact the team at Amware to learn more.

 What is LTL Shipping?

 LTL or Less than Truckload shipping is a cost-effective shipping option that makes it easy for shippers to take advantage of the savings associated with bulk shipping, even though they may not have a full freight truckload.
-With LTL shipping, the shipping company combines several Less than Truckload shipments on to one Full Truckload, and passes on the savings to the shippers.
+With LTL shipping, the shipping company combines several Less than Truckload shipments onto one Full Truckload and passes on the savings to the shippers.

 Benefits of LTL Shipping